Full List of 8 Senior Officers Who May Leave Nigeria Police Force After the Appointment of New IGP

 Idegwu was appointed to lead the Department of Research and Planning (R&P) at the Force Headquarters in Abuja as of March 2025.
 He is responsible for strategic planning,, policy formulation, and enhancing the Force’s operational efficiency.

-Key Responsibilities: He leads initiatives on community policing, engages with stakeholders to strengthen trust, and represents the IGP at various security engagements.
+He leads initiatives on community policing, engages with stakeholders to strengthen trust, and represents the IGP at various security engagements.
 He served in various operational and administrative capacities.

-He assumed duty as the 4th Deputy Inspector-General of Police (DIG) in charge of the Force Intelligence Department (FID) at the Force Headquarters in Abuja in late December 2025/early January 2026.
+He assumed duty as the fourth Deputy Inspector-General of Police (DIG) in charge of the Force Intelligence Department (FID) at the Force Headquarters in Abuja in late December 2025/early January 2026.
 He is a seasoned officer, known for community policing.

 The Force Intelligence Department (FID) is the apex intelligence-gathering arm of the Nigeria Police Force.
-He formerly served as a Commissioner of Police (CP) and notably recognized as the best Community Policing Advocate of the Year (2024).
+He formerly served as a Commissioner of Police (CP) and was notably recognised as the best Community Policing Advocate of the Year (2024).
 He holds the FIPMA (Fellow, Institute of Professional Managers and Administrators) and psc (Police Staff College) designations.

 Read also

-What to know about new IGP Tunji Disu
+More details about new IGP Tunji Disu

 Source: Legit.ng